-New staff receive a briefing during their induction, which includes the school's child protection policy and staff behaviour policy, reporting and recording arrangements, and details for the DSL.
-All staff, including the DSL, headteacher and council will receive training that is regularly updated.
+All staff, including the DSL, headteacher and council will receive training that is regularly updated which includes reading and signing acknowledgment that they have read the latest Keeping Children Safe in Education (KCSIE).
 All staff will also receive safeguarding and child protection updates via email, e-bulletins, website access and staff meetings throughout the year.

-Our governors/trustees receive appropriate safeguarding and child protection (including online safety and an understanding of the expectations, applicable roles and responsibilities for filtering and monitoring) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
-This training is updated at least annually.
+Our governors (Council) receive appropriate safeguarding and child protection (including online safety and an understanding of the expectations, applicable roles and responsibilities for filtering and monitoring) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
+This training is updated at least annually and they are also asked to read and indicate their understanding of the latest Keeping Children Safe in Education (KCSIE).